 Resource room services are supplemental in nature and are designed to remediate academic skill deficits and to develop the study skills and organizational skills to effectively manage the general education curriculum.
 The goal of the resource room program is to promote independence and self-advocacy skills.

 Ongoing consultation with general education classroom teachers is an integral part of this service.
 The instructional group in each resource room period does not exceed five students, who are grouped according to similarity of need.
 Each resource room period is instructed by a special education teacher.
 Students receive at minimum of three hours per week of resource room services unless combined with consultant teacher services for a total of at least 180 minutes per week.
-Resource room services are available at the high school level.
+Resource room services are available at the middle and high school levels.